Legio IV Scythica: Origins and service during the Roman Republic

-The Legio IV Scythica was founded by the Roman general Mark Antony after 42 BCE.
+The Legio IV Scythica was founded by the Roman general Mark Antony after 42 BC.
 It is unknown where the legion was first stationed, although Syria is a possibility.
 If that is the case, the legion most likely took part in Mark Antony's campaign against the Parthians.
 The name Scythica implies that it fought the Scythians.
 The Scythians were a group of nomadic tribes located near a Roman city named Olbia.
 The Scythians also occasionally tried to cross the Danube.
 This makes it very likely the Legion defeated one of the Scythian tribes in a battle.

 Service under the Roman Empire

-After the Battle of Actium (31 BCE) and Mark Antony's suicide, Octavian transferred the Legio IV Scythica to the Roman province of Moesia, in the Danube area.
+After the Battle of Actium (31 BC) and Mark Antony's suicide, Octavian transferred the Legio IV Scythica to the Roman province of Moesia, in the Danube area.
 The legion is reported to have taken part in civilian tasks, such as the building and keeping of roads.
 In his youth, future Roman Emperor Vespasian served in this legion.
 The legion's base was probably at Viminacium.

 Tiberius's war against Illyria

-Between 6 and 9 CE, the IV Scythica took part in Tiberius' wars against the Illyrians and Pannonians.
+Between 6 and 9 AD, the IV Scythica took part in Tiberius' wars against the Illyrians and Pannonians.
 The legion also constructed roads and other works of engineering in the Danube area.

 Roman–Parthian War of 58–63

-King Vologases I of Parthia invaded Armenia, a client kingdom of Rome, in 58 CE, beginning the war against the Parthians (58–63 CE).
+King Vologases I of Parthia invaded Armenia, a client kingdom of Rome, in 58 AD, beginning the war against the Parthians (58–63 AD).
 Nero ordered Gnaeus Domitius Corbulo, the new legate of Cappadocia, to manage the matter.
 Corbulo brought the Legio IIII Scythica from Moesia, and with the legions III Gallica and VI Ferrata they defeated the Parthians, restoring Tigranes VI to the Armenian throne.
-In 62 CE, IIII Scythica and XII Fulminata, commanded by the new legate of Cappadocia, Lucius Caesennius Paetus, were defeated by the Parthians at the Battle of Rhandeia and forced to surrender.
+In 62 AD, IIII Scythica and XII Fulminata, commanded by the new legate of Cappadocia, Lucius Caesennius Paetus, were defeated by the Parthians at the Battle of Rhandeia and forced to surrender.
 The legions were covered with shame and withdrawn from the war theatre to Zeugma.
 This city would be the base camp of IIII Scythica for the next century.

 Year of the Four Emperors

-In the Year of the Four Emperors, in 69 CE, the IV Scythica, alongside the rest of the Eastern legions, sided with Vespasian immediately.
+In the Year of the Four Emperors, in 69 AD, the IV Scythica, alongside the rest of the Eastern legions, sided with Vespasian immediately.
 Despite the demonstrated loyalty, IV Scythica was not involved in actual fighting because it was not considered a high-quality legion.
-This was a consequence of an earlier defeat in the First Jewish–Roman War (66–73 CE).
-In 70 CE, the legion was used to stop a pogrom against the Jewish population of Antioch.
+This was a consequence of an earlier defeat in the First Jewish–Roman War (66–73 AD).
+In 70 AD, the legion was used to stop a pogrom against the Jewish population of Antioch.
 The legion would also build a canal in Seleucia Pieria.